Tuesday, October 25, 2022

 The port city of New Orleans, Louisiana was a vibrant slave destination since the early 1700s.
 Slavery in Louisiana was first established by the French, followed by the Spanish and English.
 The development of the Cotton Gin in 1793 and the Louisiana Purchase by the United States in 1803 stimulated the agricultural slave economy.
 The distance between Pike County, Mississippi to the city of New Orleans is slightly over a hundred miles.
 Because of the close geographic proximity, my assumption was most of my enslaved ancestors from Africa arrived in New Orleans and then were transported to Mississippi.
 The assumption may only be partially true.

-It is from this historic background, I have continued to look for my enslaved ancestors from the early transport prior to 1807 and the domestic slave trade.
+It is from this historical background, that I have continued to look for my enslaved ancestors from the early transport before 1807 and the domestic slave trade.
 From the domestic slave trade, I have received from a cousin the documentation of the enslavement of Mary Johnson.

 Walter L. Campbell Sale of Mary Johnson to Delia E. Stovall of Pike County, Mississippi December 6, 1852